JimDesu/basis-lang/spec.md

 **Orphan-instance permissibility.** An `.instance T : C` declaration is admitted in any module whose import graph reaches both T's declaration module and C's declaration module — no co-location restriction.
 Orphan instances enable the desired cross-module extensibility (§9.15).

-**Import-time competition warning.** If a module's import graph causes two different modules' instances of the same `(T, C)` to both be reachable, an import-time warning fires (suppressible per OQ-5).
+**Import-time competition warning.** If a module's import graph causes two different modules' instances of the same `(T, C)` to both be reachable, an import-time warning fires.

 ### D.14 Failure-Mark Conformance